Koshi Tappu Wildlife Reserve: Mammals

 The 31 species of mammals recorded include the Asian elephant, spotted deer, hog deer, wild boar, smooth-coated otter and golden jackal.
 The Ganges river dolphin has been sighted in the Koshi River.
 Gaur and nilgai have declined in numbers.
-Nepal’s last remaining population of about 150 wild water buffalo inhabit the area.
+Nepal's last remaining population of about 150 wild water buffalo inhabit the area.
 This population has now grown to a total of 432 individuals with an annual growth rate of 7.27 percent, according to the latest census carried out in 2016.
-With this upsurge in the population, authorities are planning a possible transfer of some wild water buffaloes to the flood plains of Chitwan National Park where they have been extirpated in the 1950s.
+With this upsurge in the population, authorities are planning a possible transfer of some wild water buffaloes to the flood plains of Chitwan National Park where they had become extinct in the 1950s.

 Birds

-Notable among the 485 bird species are watercock, Indian nightjar, dusky eagleowl, black-headed cuckooshrike, whitetailed stonechat, striated grassbird, large adjutant stork, Pallas’s fish eagle, common golden-eye, and gullbilled tern.
+Notable among the 485 bird species are watercock, Indian nightjar, dusky eagleowl, black-headed cuckooshrike, whitetailed stonechat, striated grassbird, large adjutant stork, Pallas's fish eagle, common golden-eye, and gullbilled tern.
 Swamp francolin and rufous-vented grass babbler occur as well.

 In spring 2011, 17 Bengal floricans were recorded from nine different sites along a 39 km north-south stretch of the Koshi River.
 Seven were males and 10 were females.
 Only five individuals were recorded outside the reserve, two pairs north of Koshi Tappu, and one female seen twice near the Koshi Barrage area.